j03m/j03mblog/js-exception-handling.md

     at Timer.listOnTimeout [as ontimeout] (timers.js:110:15)
 ```

-If this ends up in your log or console, you're a happy programmer.
-But, what happens when things get more complex and there are async context's involved:
+If this ends up in your log or console, you are a happy programmer.
+But, what happens when things get more complex and there are async contexts involved:

 ```javascript
 function a(){